Get ready for your semester in Madrid!

 - Global learning opportunities and course activities take you out into the city to experience and learn: museum tours, walking tours, and visits to the Spanish Senate and Parliament

 - MadWorld Passport Program immerses you in Spanish culture through events, day trips, discussions and lectures throughout your study abroad experience

-- Two optional Signature Seminars will be offered for an additional fee:
+- One optional Signature Seminar will be offered for an additional fee:

 - Marine Ecology will be taught during the semester; the travel component takes place within Spain during the two program breaks, October 8 – 12 and November 5 – 9.

 - Please note: The Spanish Identities and Imperium Signature Seminars will not be an option for the fall semester.
-For more details, view Signature Seminars.
+Azahar will no longer be offered due to insufficient interest.